zer1t0/certi/README.md

 [*] Saving certificate in Anakin.pfx (password: admin)
 ```

-As you may notice, you need to use Kerberos, since is the authentication method required by enrollment services.
-In case using other method you will get the following error:
+Depending on the enrollment service, you may need to use NTLM or Kerberos authentication to get access to it, so be sure to check both.
+Following is the error triggered when NTLM is not allowed and you should use Kerberos:
 ```
 (certi) certi$ certi.py req 'contoso.local/Anakin:Vader1234!@dc01.contoso.local' contoso-DC01-CA
 Error: WCCE SessionError: code: 0x80094011 - CERTSRV_E_ENROLL_DENIED - The permissions on this CA do not allow the current user to enroll for certificates.